antisoupbarrier/Pumpkin-seed-classifier/README.md

 ### Commands for AWS Elastic Beanstalk CLI:

+NOTE: You must have an AWS account that is set up with AWS CLI for the following commands to work.

 Run these from within the project directory.

 Note: Replace 'us-east-1' with your local AWS region.